ionelmc/python-tblib/README.rst

     >>> # Finally, install tblib
     >>> pickling_support.install()

-2. Selectively install tblib for Exception instances just before they are pickled.
+2. Selectively install tblib for Exception instances just before they are pickled

 ::

      pickling_support.install(<Exception instance>, [Exception instance], ...)

-   will install tblib pickling for all listed exceptions as well as any other exceptions in their exception chains.
+   The above will install tblib pickling for all listed exceptions as well as any other exceptions in their exception chains.

    For example, one could write a wrapper to be used with :class:`concurrent.futures.ProcessPoolExecutor`,